Gorilla

 Gorillas are classified in the genus Gorilla and there are two identified species: the Western Gorilla (Gorilla gorilla) and the Eastern Gorilla (Gorilla beringei).
 They each have two subspecies, known as Western Lowland Gorilla and Cross River Gorilla (Western, Lowland) and Mountain Gorilla and Grauer’s Gorilla (or Eastern Lowland Gorilla) (Eastern).

 They live in relatively small family units, ranging from 5 to 20 or 30 individuals, exceptionally reaching 50 or 60 members.
 Everything revolves around the dominant male, who is a silverback.
-If they have other silverbacks, they assume roles lower in the hierarchy.
+If there are other silverbacks, they assume roles lower in the hierarchy.
 The leader has a strong bond with several females, being the basis of the social organization of the group.

 Another striking feature is the low birth rate of gorillas.
 After the female begins to reproduce, she usually gives birth to only one baby, with intervals between 4 to 6 years, approximately the time that the young live with their mothers.
 This makes recovery in a situation of population decline very difficult.